Arbitration and the Advent of New Technologies

 However, the complexity of business models concerning current service providers means that contracts contain within them various separations of liability between controllers, processors and sub-processors of data and personal data.
 Therefore, often when a breach occurs that compromises an individual or individuals’ personal data, it can be difficult, if not impossible, to pinpoint exactly which entity was responsible.

 Each entity would usually point to all the security measures that had been taken, and all the best practices utilised in the protection of the data (such as encryption, data minimisation, least privilege access measures, anonymisation techniques, and so on) to prove it is not liable for the breach.

-Within the fintech space, payment services is one of the fastest growing areas.
+Within the fintech space, payment services is one of the fastest-growing areas.
 It necessarily requires that sensitive customer transaction data is stored and processed, sometimes in a tokenised manner to allow for faster repeat transactions.
-This speed comes at a cost of less security, however, since a tokenised transaction usually does not require 3D security measures such as multi-factor authentication.
-Because of this, merchant payment agreements and other payment service provider agreements tend to have encompassing clauses detailing exclusions of liability, including for the use of tokenised transactions that may appear authorised when in fact they are not.
+This speed comes at a cost of less security, however, since a tokenised transaction usually does not require 3D (three domains) security measures such as multi-factor authentication.
+Because of this, merchant payment agreements and other payment service provider agreements tend to have encompassing clauses detailing exclusions of liability, including for the use of tokenised transactions that may appear authorised when, in fact, they are not.

 Much to the worry of many, crypto assets and currencies are not issued by any sovereign institution or commercial banks, and thus may not be as stable as regular currencies, being based on a generally under-regulated and decentralised platforms absent a unified inter-governmental or international approach.